 Bohr’s atomic model laid down various postulates for the arrangement of electrons in different orbits around the nucleus.
-According to Bohr’s atomic model, the angular momentum of the electron orbiting around the nucleus is quantized.
-He further added that electrons move only in those orbits where angular momentum of electron is an integral multiple of h/2𝝿.
-This postulate regarding the quantisation of angular momentum of electron was later explained by Louis de Broglie.
-According to him, a moving electron in its circular orbit behaves like a particle wave.
+According to Bohr’s atomic model, the angular momentum of electrons orbiting around the nucleus is quantized.
+He further added that electrons move only in those orbits where the angular momentum of an electron is an integral multiple of h/2.
+This postulate regarding the quantisation of angular momentum of an electron was later explained by Louis de Broglie.
+According to him, a moving electron in its circular orbit behaves like a particle-wave.

 h = Planck’s constant

-Where, mvk is the momentum of electron revolving in the kth orbit.
-Inserting the value of λ from equation 2 in equation 1 we get,
+Where mvk is the momentum of an electron revolving in the kth orbit.
+Inserting the value of λ from equation (2) in equation (1) we get,

 mvkrk = kh/2π

 Hence, de Broglie hypothesis successfully proves Bohr’s second postulate stating the quantization of angular momentum of the orbiting electron.
 We can also conclude that the quantized electron orbits and energy states are due to the wave nature of the electron.

 Frequently Asked Questions – FAQs

 Is it possible for electrons to have angular momentum?

 How to find the angular momentum of an electron?